adamantine-sim/adamantine/README.md

   * time\_steps\_between\_checkpoint: number of time steps after which checkpointing is performed (required)
   * filename\_prefix: prefix of the checkpoint files (required)
+  * overwrite\_files: if true the checkpoint files are overwritten by newer ones.
+If false, the time steps is added to the filename prefix (required)
 * restart (optional):
   * filename\_prefix: prefix of the restart files (required)
 * verbose\_output: true or false (default value: false)